-Florida College is accredited by the Commission on Colleges of the Southern Association of College and Schools to award the Associate in Arts degree, the Bachelor of Arts in Biblical Studies, the Bachelor of Arts in Liberal Studies, the Bachelor of Arts in Music, the Bachelor of Science in Business Administration and the Bachelor of Science in Elementary Education.
+Florida College is accredited by the Commission on Colleges of the Southern Association of College and Schools to award the Associate in Arts degree, the Bachelor of Arts in Biblical Studies, the Bachelor of Arts in Liberal Studies, the Bachelor of Arts in Music, the Bachelor of Science in Business Administration, and the Bachelor of Science in Elementary Education.
 Students planning to pursue higher degrees in majors other than Biblical Studies, Elementary Education, Music, and Liberal Studies are advised to take courses which will prepare them for their intended majors at other institutions.

-Florida College Offers Courses Leading to Majors in:
+Florida College offers courses leading to majors in:

-8 5 ,
+5 j ,

 Art Physical Education

 Biblical Studies Physics

 Biblical Languages Pre-Agriculture

 Biology Pre-Dental Hygiene

 Business Administration Pre-Dentistry

 Chemistry Pre-Engineering

 Communication Pre-Forestry

 Computer Science Pre-Law

 Drama Pre-Medical Technology

 Education, Teacher Training Pre-Medicine

 English Pre-Nursing

 Humanities Pre-Optometry

 Liberal Studies Pre-Pharmacy

 Mathematics Pre-Veterinary Medicine

 Modern Language Psychology

 Music Social Science

 Philosophy

 Bible courses are required of every student.
-Residence hall students must meet a Bible class every day which means they must carry a daily Bible course each semester.
+Because residence hall students must meet a Bible class every day, they must be enrolled in a daily Bible course each semester.
 Students living off campus must meet a Bible class every day they meet any other class.
-(Student who have completed two or more years of college may live off-campus.
+(Students who have completed two or more years of college may live off-campus.)